OsBlaineOra/db-devops-tools/utPLSQL.md

 1. [Git add/commit/push][GitLink]
 1. **In Jenkins** (You may need to refresh your browser)
     * Check the test results, all 5 tests should pass.
-    * Check the code coverage, the coverage should be at 100%.
+    * Check the Lines code coverage, it should be at 100%.

 ## Return to the [main](README.md#want-to-learn-more) section